vesoft-inc/nebula-web-docker/README.md

 ## Data Import

-You can import data from other sources into **Nebula Graph Studio**.
+You can import data from your local CSV files into **Nebula Graph Studio**.

 ## Graph Visualization